 Terms of Business

 We set out in this document the terms of the contract between us with regard to our supply of legal services to you.
-Many of the points made in this letter apply to all solicitors (or are imposed by the court or by parliament) but it’s this firm’s policy to make them clear to you at the outset.
+Many of the points made in this letter apply to all solicitors (or are imposed by the court or by parliament) but it is this firm’s policy to make them clear to you at the outset.
 If you do not understand any elements of the terms of retainer, you must contact us immediately.
 Townsend Family Law Solicitors is the trading name of Townsend Family Law Limited which is a limited company registered in England and Wales no. 12899631 and regulated by the Solicitors Regulation Authority SRA No. 808897.
-Nothing in this Terms of Business shall prevent you at any time from referring any Matter to the body or bodies for the time being charged with the regulation of solicitors, currently the Solicitors regulation authority:
+Nothing in this Terms of Business shall prevent you at any time from referring any Matter to the body or bodies for the time being charged with the regulation of solicitors, currently the Solicitors regulation authority.
+Information from the SRA can be accessed at https://www.sra.org.uk/consumers

-Both the Client Care and Cost Estimate letters constitute part of our Terms of Business with you.
-You must sign and date one copy of both the Terms of Business and Client Care letter and return them to us.
+The Client Care/Cost Estimate letter constitutes part of our Terms of Business with you.
+You must sign and date one copy of both the Terms of Business and Client Care/Costs Estimate letter and return to us.

 - Notice of Acting